Bower Law: Your Property Damage Lawyer in Kansas City

-Severe weather, fires, and other catastrophic events can wreak havoc on your property, whether it’s your business or your home.
-Of course you have property damage insurance that should cover the repairs and make you whole – but what happens if insurance refuses to pay, or pays too little?
+Severe weather, fires, and other catastrophic events can wreak havoc on your property, your business, office, or home.
+Of course, you have property damage insurance that should cover the repairs and make you whole – but what happens if insurance refuses to pay or pays too little?

 We work with businesses, churches, condo associations, and other property owners across the county to sue insurance companies for breach of contract.
 If your claim has been denied or your insurance company has provided only a small sum of money, you do have options.

 If you’ve received a denial or a lowball estimate, a property damage attorney can help you file a lawsuit and get an equitable settlement.

 The Bower Law Firm offers you experienced representation from start to finish.

 Can I Sue My Insurer for Refusing to Pay for Repairs?

 Regardless of the type of property damaged, storms, fires, accidents, or other disasters can be financially and emotionally devastating.
 Insurance companies complicate matters when they refuse to pay out on the damaged property, partially or in whole.

 If your property was damaged and insurance denies your claim, you may pursue compensation via an appeal, settlement negotiation, or potentially via a lawsuit.
 It all depends on your unique circumstances.

 You can also sue your insurance company if they violate or breach the contractual terms of the insurance policy.
 Breach of contract is defined as breaking the terms set out in an agreement.

 The remedies for breach of contract include compensatory damages and liquidated damages.